Ultra-Zactimus/NextJs_Blog_Mockup/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+#

+---

+### Licence Information

+---

+This project was originally developed by Sonny Sangha and the team at http://www.papareact.com .

+#

+This project's intention was to be used to further expand my knowledge of TypeScript and learn how to deploy a website.

+#

+All Rights belong to Sonny Sangha.

+#

+Zachary Green 2022